-When charging the battery pack mounted on the bicycle, check the battery charger lamp on the battery charger or the remaining battery level on the display unit.
+When charging the Battery Pack mounted on the bicycle, check the battery charger lamp on the Battery Charger or the remaining battery level on the Display Unit.
 (See "Checking the residual battery capacity")

-Battery charger lamp Battery capacity indicator lamps Display unit Current status Details PATTERY CHARGE YAMAHA On Lit power lamps indicate the amount of charging completed.
+Battery charger lamp Battery capacity indicator lamps Display Unit Current status Details VATTERY CHARCE YAMAHA On Lit power lamps indicate the amount of charging completed.
 A flashing power lamp indicates current progress.
 (Example: Battery is approximately 50-75 % charged.)
+BATTERY BATTERY BATTERY BATTERY BATTERY BATTERY 0 % <0.5 second intervals> 0 % <0.2 second intervals> BATTERY 0 % <0.2 second intervals> Charging The battery capacity indicator slowly increases.

-The battery capacity indicator slowly increases.
-11-99% 11-99% 11-90% 11-9 Charging During charging, the battery capacity indicator lamps light up one by one.
-YAMAHA All segments of the battery capacity indicator light up.
-Charging completed When charging is complete, the charging lamp on the battery charger and the battery capacity indicator lamp on the battery pack go off.
-VAMAHA Off Four lamps flash simultaneously.
-All function display items are flashing.
-Battery is in standby mode.
+Battery charger lamp Battery capacity indicator lamps Display Unit Current status Details Off All lamps of the battery capacity indicator light up.
+Charging completed When charging is complete, all lamps of the battery capacity indicator of the Display Unit will go off and the battery charger lamp of the Battery Charger will go out.
+Contraction of the second seco Four lamps flash simultaneously.
+Assist mode indicator and battery capacity indicator will flash.
+Flashing lamp depends on the situation at that time.
+ASSIST ASSIST BATTERY BATTERY Battery is in standby mode.
 The battery internal temperature is too high or too low.
 Charging will automatically restart when a temperature is reached that allows charging.
 (See "Appropriate charging environments".)
 When possible, always perform charging at the optimal temperature of 59-77 °F (15-25 °C).